mmzsource/xbar-plugins/README.md

 ## Weeknr

-Simply display the current week number, the current month, and have a quick link to an online calendar with more detailed calendar info.
+Simply display the current week number, the current month, the sunrise and sunset times for a certain Locale and have a quick link to an online calendar with more detailed calendar info.

 ## Pomodoro

 This code helped me write my own xbar plugins in babashka: https://github.com/alekseysotnikov/pomodoro-xbar

+# Issues

+## debugging

+Simply run the script in the git repository folder and inspect the output String.
+It should adhere to the XBAR interface spec.

+## operation not permitted

+As described in the xbar plugin documentation: your script should be executable (`chmod +x`).
+Still, your plugin might not work, depending on how you edit it.
+When I edited the script once in TextEdit (not recommended) the script returned a 'operation not permitted' error.

+Most advice tells you to grant Terminal full disk access in that case (System Preferences > Security & Privacy > Privacy > Full Disk Access).
+That didn't work for me though.
+What worked for me is checking the extended attributes of the
+script:

+`xattr -l /path/to/my/script.clj`

+In my case there was an `com.apple.quarantine` entry in there, apparently created when saving via TextEdit.

+I had to remove it using:

+`xattr -d com.apple.quarantine /path/to/my/script.clj`

 # Contributing